Connecting students with design opportunities across Oregon

 The annual NW Youth Careers Expo is the Northwest’s premier career-exploration experience.
 The event exposes thousands of high school students around Oregon and Southwest Washington to the region’s amazing diversity of career opportunities, along with the skills and education needed for those jobs.
 The Expo includes hands-on learning, demonstrations, mock interviews, career workshops and the chance to talk directly with professionals about college-and-career options.

-PSU ARCH High
+PSU ARCH High (link updated when application is live)

 Serving: Youth ages 14-20